 Nelson is one of the students heading to Texas this spring, and she is very excited about the opportunity.
 She told KSWT, “I’m really excited to get the chance to go to NASA in Texas and get to work with the engineers and astronauts and tour the facilities and learn more about the different missions, especially the Mars mission.”

 What Happens Next

-reports that the students selected for the program will be traveling to one of two NASA facilities later this spring.
+The Sacramento Bee reports that the students selected for the program will be traveling to one of two NASA facilities later this spring.
 Some of the students will head to NASA’s Jet Propulsion Laboratory in Pasadena, California, from May 1-3, while the rest will go to NASA’s Johnson Space Center in Houston, Texas, from May 9-11.
 Both teams will create fictional companies that specialize in Mars exploration.
 The students will then design and build a Mars rover prototype, which they will use to navigate a course and collect water and rocks before returning to a home base.

 In addition to their work on the rovers, students will have the opportunity to tour the NASA facilities and hear briefings from agency scientists and engineers.
 According to Mars Daily, the program hopes to bring more qualified candidates into the technical fields in the upcoming years, as many of the science and engineering fields have seen gaps in qualified employees coming out of college in recent years.
 The NASA program is just one more step on the road to building a trained workforce in the fields of science and engineering that will be prepared to compete in a global market throughout the 21st century.